Empress Matilda: Initial moves

 After staying for a period in Robert's stronghold of Bristol, Matilda established her court in nearby Gloucester, still safely in the south-west but far enough away for her to remain independent of her half-brother.
 Although there had been only a few new defections to her cause, Matilda still controlled a compact block of territory stretching out from Gloucester and Bristol south into Wiltshire, west into the Welsh Marches and east through the Thames Valley as far as Oxford and Wallingford, threatening London.
 Her influence extended down into Devon and Cornwall, and north through Herefordshire, but her authority in these areas remained limited.

-She faced a counterattack from Stephen, who started by attacking Wallingford Castle which controlled the Thames corridor; it was held by Brian Fitz Count and Stephen found it too well defended.
+Matilda faced a counterattack from Stephen, who started by attacking Wallingford Castle which controlled the Thames corridor; it was held by Brian Fitz Count and Stephen found it too well defended.
 Stephen continued into Wiltshire to attack Trowbridge, taking the castles of South Cerney and Malmesbury en route.
 In response, Miles marched east, attacking Stephen's rearguard forces at Wallingford and threatening an advance on London.
 Stephen was forced to give up his western campaign, returning east to stabilise the situation and protect his capital.

-At the start of 1140, Nigel, the Bishop of Ely, joined Matilda's faction.
+At the start of 1140, Bishop Nigel of Ely joined Matilda's faction.
 Hoping to seize East Anglia, he established his base of operations in the Isle of Ely, then surrounded by protective fenland.
-Nigel faced a rapid response from Stephen, who made a surprise attack on the isle, forcing the Bishop to flee to Gloucester.
-Robert of Gloucester's men retook some of the territory that Stephen had taken in his 1139 campaign.
-In an effort to negotiate a truce, Henry of Blois held a peace conference at Bath, at which Matilda was represented by Robert.
+Nigel faced a rapid response from Stephen, who made a surprise attack on the isle, forcing Nigel to flee to Gloucester.
+Robert's men retook some of the territory that Stephen had taken in his 1139 campaign.
+In an effort to negotiate a truce, Bishop Henry held a peace conference at Bath, at which Matilda was represented by Robert.
 The conference collapsed after Henry and the clergy insisted that they should set the terms of any peace deal, which Stephen's representatives found unacceptable.